 First, you’re going to lay out 30 wonton wrappers on a large cutting board or clean counter.
 (You may not be able to lay them all out at the same time.
 That’s o.k.)

-Use a teaspoon to scoop up the cream cheese/green onion mixture and put it in the middle of a wonton wrapper.
+Use a teaspoon to scoop up the cream cheese filling and put it in the center of the wonton wrapper.
 Repeat until all the filling has been used up.

 You can use more or less filling, according to your desires.
-I used about a teaspoon of filling.
+I used about a teaspoon of the cream cheese mixture.
 Just don’t over-fill the wontons, or the filling may leak when you’re frying them.

-Now get a small bowl of water.
+In a separate small bowl, add a little bit of water.
 Set it near your working station.
-Dip your index finger into the water and brush it along all the edges of the wonton.
+Dip your index finger into the water and brush it along all the edges of the wrapper.

-Now fold the wonton skin in half, from corner to corner, and press the sides together to seal.
+Now fold wonton in half, bringing opposite corners together, and press the sides together to seal.

 Voila.
 Now that your cream cheese wonton is filled and sealed, it is time to fry.